episerver/content-delivery-js-sdk/samples/music-festival-vue-decoupled/README.md

 * [EpiBlockComponentSelector.vue](frontend/src/components/EpiBlockComponentSelector.vue): loads the Vue block component.
 * [EpiLink.vue](frontend/src/components/EpiLink.vue): regular links when in OPE and Vue router links otherwise.
 * [EpiViewModeLink.vue](frontend/src/components/EpiViewModeLink.vue): disables links completely when in OPE.

-## Debugging Vuex state

-Using the [Vue-devtools](https://github.com/vuejs/vue-devtools) to see the state changes in the store in view mode works as expected.
-There are however some limitations to follow state changes when you are editing in Optimizely edit mode because of the site is running inside an iframe.
-To be able to see the vuex state while editing you need to run the stand alone electron app as described on the github page: [Vue standalone Electron app](https://github.com/vuejs/vue-devtools/blob/master/shells/electron/README.md).